Dedenruslan19/med-project/readme.md

-# FitWell API
+# FitConnect API

-FitWell is a comprehensive fitness and healthcare platform built with Go, combining AI-powered workout generation with medical consultation services.
+FitConnect is a comprehensive fitness and healthcare platform built with Go, combining AI-powered workout generation with medical consultation services.

 ## Features